Skip to Content

 The Jabuticaba tree at Fruit and Spice Park in the Redland Florida was full of sweet fruit to sample.

 Visitors are surprised that you don’t just look at the fruit: There are always samples to try, starting in the visitor center and continuing on the guided tram tours.
-On the tours, stops are frequent, allowing you to walk among the trees and sometimes pluck fruit.
+On the tours, stops are frequent, allowing you to walk among the trees and you can pick up and eat any fruit you find on the ground.
 If you like learning about plants, you’ll find this tour quite interesting.
 And every time you visit, you’ll find different exotic fruit ripening and blossoming.

 Guided tours are conducted every day at 11 a.m., 1:30 p.m. and 3 p.m.

 Park admission: $10 per adult, $3 per child 6 to 11, and children under 6 are free.
-Picnic facilities are available and there is a good restaurant in the complex.
+Picnic facilities are available.
+The restaurant in the complex is not open as of summer 2023.

 The park is open seven days a week, 9 a.m. to 5 p.m.
 Closed Thanksgiving and Christmas.